top of page

 Two glassfuls of water completed his return to full energy.

-With a water bottle on the seat beside him, he drove to where he had spent many of his Saturdays as a youth getting away from classmates who had no interest in him.
+With a water bottle on the seat beside him, he drove to where he had spent many of his Saturdays as a youth, getting away from classmates who had no interest in him.
 The chaparral-lined canyon bordering his old neighborhood was one of the interconnecting rifts that used to separate San Diego into small communities.

 The dusty path snaked downward between prickly pear and tarweed.
 The walk was more invigorating than hobbling between student desks under stale air conditioning.

 From beyond the scrub oak in front of him came a dog’s yelp.
-The cry seemed to create a wedge between his joints and deplete his newfound energy.
-This puzzled him because he had felt fine just a moment before.
+The cry created a wedge between his joints and depleted his newfound energy.
+This puzzled him because he had felt fine a moment before.
+Maybe he was too out of shape.

 “Hey, fella!”
 His nice-doggy voice only made him cough.
 “Why the fuss?”